 These objectives will also support HES’s Climate Action Plan (CAP) 2020-25.
 The Climate Impact and Adaptation strand of the CAP states that HES will ‘undertake and support ground-breaking research to better increase knowledge and understanding of the physical, social and economic impacts of climate change on the historic environment’ and will ‘increase understanding of how to proactively manage the loss of heritage assets, including maximising benefits through engagement with communities’.
 It will also help to inform the delivery of HES's upcoming Equality Outcomes.

-She is currently in the process of planning and scheduling further co-creation workshops over the summer, which, when scheduled, will be listed at the foot of this page.
+She is currently in the process of planning and scheduling further co-creation workshops for Spring 2025, which, when scheduled, will be listed at the foot of this page.